 Dr Greenwood has headed NSW DPIs research efforts on “Biological validation and gene expression underpinning gene discovery for beef yield and quality characteristics” and “Regulation of growth, carcass composition and beef quality” within the Australian Beef Cooperative Research Centres (Beef CRCs).
 His research team has undertaken extensive work on long-term consequences of fetal and neonatal growth and nutrition in ruminants, and he has contributed to research programs on temperament and stress in relation to productivity, efficiency and meat quality.
-His team also undertakes research on cellular development of muscle in meat producing species.
+His team has also undertaken research on cellular development of muscle in meat producing species.

 Dr Greenwood was a co-recipient of an Australian Research Council Eureka Prize for Research by an Interdisciplinary Team, within the Meat Standards Australia (MSA) Pathways Team for his gene marker and developmental studies within the Beef CRCs.
-He presented the McClymont Lecture of the Australian Society of Animal Production, and was a member of the ARC/NH&MRC Research Network on Genes and Environment in Development and the International College of Gravida.
-He is regularly invited to present his research at international conferences and symposia.
+He has presented the McClymont Lecture of the Australian Society of Animal Production, and was a member of the ARC/NH&MRC Research Network on Genes and Environment in Development and the International College of Gravida.
+He is regularly invited to present his research at national and international conferences and symposia.